 Jessa Kian Munion

 I grew up global in Cameroon, Japan, Canada, and China.
 I basked in the African sun and danced to the beat of skin covered drums with mango juice running down my chin.
-I survived multiple bouts of malaria, outran packs of wild dogs, and was bitten by a chimpanzee all before the age of nine.
-I traded my thick-skinned barefoot days for delicate kimonos, tea ceremonies and firefly festivals in Japan, sat in the quiet morning mist listening to the haunting call of loons on the lakeshore of Victoria Island on my first day at boarding school as a 12 year old, and watched the sunrise over Tiananmen Square in Beijing on my last day of high school.
+I survived multiple bouts of malaria, outran packs of wild dogs, and was bitten by a chimpanzee, all before the age of nine.
+I traded my thick-skinned barefoot days for delicate kimonos, tea ceremonies and firefly festivals in Japan, sat in the quiet morning mist listening to the haunting call of loons on the lakeshore of Victoria Island on my first day at boarding school as a 12-year-old, and watched the sunrise over Tiananmen Square in Beijing on my last day of high school.
 I was immersed in change, transition, and humanity in all its brilliantly diverse expression.
 I’ve always been drawn to adventure, tall peaks, big waves, and experiences outside of my line of sight.
 I enjoy intimate groups and long excursions.
-I exclusively select the path less traveled and repeatedly choose daunting leaps that enliven me and continually recreate myself in unprecedented ways.
+I exclusively select the path less traveled and repeatedly choose daunting leaps that enliven me to continually recreate myself in unprecedented ways.

 With all that cross-continental experience, I see life as a dynamic learning experience and opportunity to grow.
 My expansive worldview, eclectic style, open-mindedness, and ability to facilitate lasting transformation are directly correlated to this extended trot across the globe and are the foundation of my professional practice.
 I believe each moment is an opportunity to be a contribution.
 Resilience, optimism, and a desire to contribute to the greater good are critical characteristics of healthy, happy humans.
 Discovering our natural talents and unique gifts, embracing the environments that are conducive to our wellbeing, cultivating the discipline to self-care, having the courage to live from and for our values — these are our greatest callings and opportunities.